GenerGener/HIV-ONT-Datasets/README.md

 ## Method

-Genomic DNA from the bone marrow of one (n=1) Tg26 male mouse was extracted with special consideration for maintaining longer gDNA.
+Genomic DNA from the bone marrow of one Tg26 male mouse was extracted with special consideration for maintaining longer gDNA.
 Longrange PCR was performed to create ~6 kb amplicons.
 DNA was sequence on one MinION (Oxford Nanopore Technologies, Oxford, UK), with SQK-LSK109 accroding to manufacturer's protocol.
 Live basecalling with MinKNOW verion 19.12.5 was done on High-accuracy mode.
 Read filtering was done in Galaxy, specifying reads between 6 and 6.25 kb.
 Read mapping done with minimap2 in Galaxy.
 Visualized in IGV.
 HIV-1 reference used: HIV-1 vector pNL4-3, complete sequence AF324493.2.

 ## Results

 *Table 1: Variants in a Tg26 mouse*

+There are 49 single nucleotide variants across the expected HIV portion of the transgene, supported by deep short read sequencing.
+Three are adjoining (and thus linked), so there were 46 variants across 15 HIV copies in this individual mouse.

 ![](https://github.com/GenerGener/HIV-ONT-Datasets/blob/master/HIV-ONT-Datasets/Mapping_overview.tif)
-*Figure 1: Subset of reads that were acquired by the end of the sequencing run*
+*Figure 1: Subset of reads that were acquired by the end of the long amplicon sequencing run*